Modern Slavery Statement - Genome Research Limited (including the Wellcome Sanger Institute)

 - Foster discussion of the scientific, medical and wider implications of genomes

-Our work is overseen by our Board of Directors who have ultimate responsibility for all that we do.
+Our work is overseen by our Board of Directors which has ultimate responsibility for all that we do.
 An executive management team led by Professor Sir Mike Stratton is responsible for leading the organisation and implementing its scientific vision and strategy.

 We operate a number of policies and procedures which reflect our commitment to acting properly in all of our business relationships and to implementing and enforcing effective systems and controls.